Jose Pagliery, Political Investigations Reporter - Daily Beast

 The administration has resurrected requirements of the 50-year-old National Environmental Policy Act that had been removed by President Donald J. Trump, who complained that they slowed down the development of mines, road expansions and similar projects.

 The final rule announced Tuesday would require federal agencies to conduct an analysis of the greenhouse gases that could be emitted over the lifetime of a proposed project, as well as how climate change might affect new highways, bridges and other infrastructure, according to the White House Council on Environmental Quality.
-The rule, which takes effect in 30 days, would also ensure agencies give communities directly affected by projects a greater […]
+The rule, which takes effect in 30 days, would also ensure agencies give communities directly affected by projects a greater role […]

 Stephan: When I look at the polls and surveys what stands out for me is how ignorant and uninterested most Americans are about climate change unless it is immediately impacting their personal lives.
 And it is all going to get worse, much worse.
 Yet when do you see these kinds of stories on the news channels or discussed on the floor of either house of Congress?
 We are sleepwalking into catastrophe.